rubyunworks/confection/qed/05_config.md

 # Config Classes

-There are two basic classes of configuration: block and text.
+There are three classes of configuration: test, data and block.
 Block configurations encapsulate a block of Ruby code.
 Text configurations simply contain a text string --whatever that string may represent.
-More specialized configuration types, such as YAML are subclasses.
+Data configuration contantain a table of key-value pairs.

 ## Block Configuration